Steady Rogue 2!

 Gimbal Video Production, will it replace the tripod?

-As a company that provides gimbal video production, we have seen the rise in popularity of gimbals first hand.
-But could this device be considered as revolutionary to filmmaking as the humble tripod?
+As a company that provides gimbal video production, we have seen the rise in popularity of gimbals first-hand.
+But could this device be considered as revolutionary to filmmaking as the humble tripod was?

-Just as tripod affordability made unintentionally shaky video unacceptable, increasing user-friendliness and expansion of gimbals into most budget sizes has made smooth camera movement a necessary offering for any production.
-How the gimbal got to such a ubiquitous place, just as the positive and negative consequences of it, cannot be ignored.
+Tripod affordability made unintentionally shaky video unacceptable.
+Increasing user-friendliness and expansion of gimbals into most budget sizes has made smooth, dynamic camera movement a necessary offering for any production.

 From Steadicam to Gimbals – How We Got Here